5 ways to improve your motor fleet and reduce premiums

-These 5 easy to follow tips could help you improve your motor fleet claims experience and reduce you fleet premiums.
+Motor fleet is a large percentage of a company’s insurance spend.
+These 5 easy to follow tips could help you improve your motor fleet claims experience and reduce your premiums.

 1. Motivate your drivers

 Motivating drivers to perform well can be a highly effective method of reducing risk and accident frequency.